Also See Should Christians Celebrate the Jewish Feasts?

 The fourth feast, Harvest, occurs fifty days later, at the beginning of the summer.
 By New Testament times this feast had come to be known by its Greek name, Pentecost, a word meaning fifty.

-The first four feasts have already been fulfilled, the first two by Jesus Christ on the actual feast days according to the Hebrew calendar...
+The first four feasts have already been fulfilled.
+The first two by Jesus Christ on the actual feast days according to the Hebrew calendar...
 He was sacrificed on Passover, and resurrected on the Feast of First Fruits.
-The third Feast of Unleavened Bread carried great significance in light of His sacrifice, while the Fourth Feast Shavuot, or the Festival of Weeks was again fulfilled on the exact day on what we now call Pentecost.
+The third Feast of Unleavened Bread had great significance in light of His sacrifice, while the Fourth Feast Shavuot, or the Festival of Weeks was again fulfilled on the exact day of what we now call Pentecost.

-While we certainly do not know exactly how the other three feasts will be fulfilled, it is perhaps reasonable to surmise that they will be fulfilled in the same manner… on the actual feast day.
+While we certainly do not know exactly how the other three feasts will be fulfilled, it is reasonable to surmise that they will also be fulfilled on the actual feast day.

-However it is important to note that the Feasts that symbolize a sequence of events, were given by God in a set chronological order.
+NOTE: It is hugely important to pay attention to the fact that the Feasts (that symbolize a sequence of events) were given by God in a set chronological order.
 Therefore the events that they symbolize will take place in the same exact order.
 I have read way too many interpretations of the Feasts that jump backwards and forwards between them in an effort to make them fit into pre-conceived end time scenarios.
 What we need to do is make the order of the Feasts our guideline to coming events, instead of scrambling them to fit our ideas.

-On the fourteenth day of the first month at twilight is the Lord's Passover.
-[Leviticus 23:4]
+In the first month, on the fourteenth day of the month at twilight is the Lord's Passover (Heb.
+Pesach).
+(Leviticus 23:5)

-The Hebrew word "Pesach" means to pass over, to exempt or to spare.
-Passover, which begins on the 14th day of Nisan (the first month of the Jewish calendar) celebrates the epic exodus of the nation of Israel out of bondage.
-The Jews had been slaves in Egypt for generations, but were refused their freedom despite plague after plague being visited by God, on the Egyptians, through Moses.
-However the night before the final ‘plague’ which caused Pharaoh to change his mind, the Israelites were given very explicit instructions...
-They were to sacrifice a lamb and place the blood upon the door posts and lintels of their homes.
-That night the angel of God "passed over" the houses of the Jews that were covered by the lamb's blood, but caused the death of the first-born of all families in the houses that were not.
-Every year, at the Passover feas,t there would be a reenactment of this ritual to remind the Israelites of their deliverance from slavery under the Pharaohs of Egypt.
-[See Exodus 12:1-14]
+The Jews had been slaves in Egypt for generations, but were refused their freedom despite plague after plague being visited on them by the Almighty through Moses.
+However, the final straw that caused the Pharaoh to change his mind came when, after weeks of back and forth, the Israelites were given very explicit instructions - They were to sacrifice a lamb and put some of the blood on the door posts and lintels of their homes.
+That night the angel of God "passed over" the houses of the Jews that marked by the lamb's blood, but caused the death of the first-born of all families in the houses that were not.
+(Exodus 12)

 On the 10th of Nisan, Jesus rode into the city of Jerusalem on the very day the lambs to be slaughtered were selected.
-He entered the city as the sacrificial Lamb chosen by God, which however was not understood by the people at the time.
-Four days later Jesus was crucified on the day of preparation for the Passover, when the lambs were actually slaughtered (John 19:14 tells us that that as Jesus stood before Pilate; it was the day for the preparation of the Passover and it was about the 6th hour).
+What was not understood by the Jews was that He entered the city as the sacrificial Lamb chosen by God.
+Four days later Jesus was crucified on the day of preparation for the Passover which was when the lambs were actually slaughtered.
+See John 19:14.

-Jesus' bones remained unbroken, which was Moses’ stipulation for the Passover Lamb in Exodus 12:46.
+Additionally, unlike most people who were crucified Jesus' bones remained unbroken.
 It was customary to break the leg bones of the person after a few hours of crucifixion so that the person could not push up with their legs in order to breathe.
 Breaking the legs ensured that death by asphyxiation followed very quickly.
-However, while the Romans broke the legs of the two thieves crucified on either side of Jesus, they did not do so with Jesus who was already dead.
-[John 19:31-34]
+However, while the Romans broke the legs of the two thieves crucified on either side of Jesus, they did not touch Jesus who was already dead.
+(John 19:31-34)..

 However the full extent of the symbolism is only realized when viewed from a Christian perspective.
-John the Baptist called Jesus the
+When John the Baptist ...

-As the destroyer "passed over" every home on which he saw the blood of the lamb, so God will "pass over," (not execute judgment) every Christian who is protected by the blood of the lamb Jesus.
-This is accomplished by putting faith in the work of Jesus Christ on the cross.
-[See Salvation]
+Just as the destroyer "passed over" every home protected by the blood of the lamb, so God will "pass over", or not execute judgment on every believer protected by the blood of the lamb Jesus.
+This is called Salvation

 2. Unleavened Bread:

-The feast of Unleavened bread began on the 15th of Nisan, which was the day following Passover, and continued for seven days until the 21st of Nisan.
-The first and last days of this 7 day feast were identified as “holy convocations” or High Sabbaths, devoted to rest and worship.
-[Leviticus 23: 6,8].
-The day prior to a High Sabbath was commonly known as a preparation day which meant the Passover on the 14th of Nisan, was also the preparation day for the "High Sabbath" on the 15th.
+The feast of Unleavened bread began on the 15th of Nisan (the day following Passover) and continued for seven days.
+The first and last days of this week long festival were High Sabbaths.
+The day prior to a High Sabbath was commonly known as a 'preparation day' which meant the Passover on the 14th of Nisan was also the preparation day for the "High Sabbath" on the 15th.

-And Jesus said unto them, Take heed and beware of the leaven of the Pharisees and Sadducees.
-[Matthew 16:6]; Luke 12:1)
+And Jesus said to them, "Watch out and beware of the leaven of the Pharisees and Sadducees."
+(Matthew 16:6 NASB) Also See Luke 12:1

-And he charged them, saying, Take heed, beware of the leaven of the Pharisees and the leaven of Herod.
-[Mark 8:15]
+And He was giving orders to them, saying, "Watch out!
+Beware of the leaven of the Pharisees and the leaven of Herod."
+(Mark 8:15 NASB)

 "Your glorying is not good.
 Know ye not that a little leaven leaveneth the whole lump?
 [1Corinthians 5:6]